Living room in Brisa Alacant apartment in Gran Alacant

 Cost: from 10–25 EUR per week (basic) to 30–60 EUR (extended with cancellation and sports).
 Use insurance comparison websites to find the best deals quickly.

-Brisa Alacant — long-term apartment in Gran Alacant
+Brisa Alacant — apartment in Gran Alacant

 • Transparent prices with no hidden fees